astronomer/airflow-guides/guides/astro-cli.md

 **3. Start Airflow**

-Once you've run `astro airflow init` and start developing your DAGs, you can run `astro airflow start` to build your image.
+Once you've run `astro airflow init` and started developing your DAGs, you can run `astro airflow start` to build your image.

 - This will build a base image using Alpine Linux and from Astronomer's fork of Apache-Airflow.

 - The build process will include [everything in your project directory](https://github.com/astronomerio/astronomer/blob/master/docker/platform/airflow/onbuild/Dockerfile#L32).
 This makes it easy to include any shell scripts, static files, or anything else you want to include in your code.

 ### Debugging

-If your image fails to build after running `astro airflow start`, usually indicated by an error message in your console or airflow not being accessible on `localhost:8080/admin`,  it is probably due to missing OS-level packages in `packages.txt` needed for any python packages specified in `requirements.txt`.
+Is your image failing to build after running `astro airflow start`?

+ - You might be getting an error message in your console, or finding that Airflow is not accessible on `localhost:8080/admin`)
+ - If so, you're likely missing OS-level packages in `packages.txt` that are needed for any python packages specified in `requirements.text`

-Check out these examples for an idea of what `packages` and `requirements` are needed for simple use cases:
+Not sure what `packages` and `requirements` you need for your use case?
+Check out these examples.

 - [Snowflake](https://github.com/astronomerio/airflow-guides/tree/master/example_code/snowflake)
 - [Google Cloud](https://github.com/astronomerio/airflow-guides/tree/master/example_code/gcp)